5 PCB Grounding Methods and 6 Types of Grounding in Circuits

 - Grounding in Electric Power System

 Earthing or grounding in the electric power system varies among countries.
-These various types are regulated from the International Electrotechnical Commission (IEC).
-But each country has their own practices and regulations.
-Main aim of grounding in the electric power system is to provide safety.
+These various types are regulated by the International Electrotechnical Commission (IEC).
+But each country has its own practices and regulations.
+The main aim of grounding in the electric power system is to provide safety.
 Here we talk about the earthing arrangement of Low voltage systems or the power distribution system.

 - T - Direct connection to the earth

 - I - No direct connection to the earth

 - T - Direct connection to the earth.
 (Usually earth rod or mesh)

 - N - Earth is supplied by the electricity network.

 There are 3 main categories formed from the above arrangements.
 Which are TT, TN, and IT.

 TN systems have 3 subcategories which are defined by the arrangement of Earth conductor(PE) and the Neutral Conductor.

 - TN−S - Earth conductor and Neutral come as separate conductors and join near the power source.